-Information on how the School ethics procedure has been updated in light of the General Data Protection Regulation (GDPR), with notes on required legal considerations and links to further information.
+Information on how the School ethics procedure has been updated in light of the UK General Data Protection Regulation (UK GDPR), with notes on required legal considerations and links to further information.

-The School's ethics procedure has been updated to accommodate the requirements as laid out in the General Data Protection Regulation (GDPR).
+The School's ethics procedure has been updated to accommodate the requirements as laid out in the UK General Data Protection Regulation (UK GDPR).
 This includes:

 - Clarifying the legal basis for processing data for research;

 - Integrating a template for data protection impact assessment (DPIA) in the paperwork for projects where this is required;

 - Clarifying participant rights in relation to their data.

 In addition to the mandatory Data Protection Training available on Learn, a module has also been developed specifically for researchers.
 The course, DP Training Research, provides further guidance on the implications of the UK GDPR on research activities.
 To enrol, go to Learn and search "DP Training Research" in the Quick Enrol Search tab.

 Consent should not be used as the legal basis for processing data.
 Instead, the School's templates refer to data processing conducted in the public interest (Article 6(1)(e) "processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller").

 The University-required DPIA needs to be carried out for every project that includes data from living human participants.
 This assessment reviews how the project can be conducted while minimising the privacy risk to participants, especially when the project relies on sensitive information such as the participants' health or ethnicity.
 A 'mini' DPIA has been integrated into the new online Informatics ethics form, and is expected to be sufficient for most projects.
 The online ethics form can be access from the Ethics procedure tab.